run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/parameters-list/configure-parametrization-voip.md

 transmission one of the services supported by the data network.
-The "VoIP" parameters allow setting the password for communication with the server, informing the standard communication extension for VoIP connection, among other feasible actions in order to configure the use of VoIP in CITSmart.
+The "VoIP" parameters allow setting the password for communication with the server, informing the standard communication extension for VoIP connection, among other feasible actions in order to configure the use of VoIP in 4biz.

 Procedure
 -------------